Kukum Highway Sewer Upgrade

 Challenges

 The team uncovered many UXOs during excavation in the first stages of work and adapted their methodology to identify UXOs earlier during excavation.
-The change in methodology requires full-time attendance from a qualified UXO Surveyor at every trench location; the Surveyor will scan each layer of excavation in 1m depths.
+The change in methodology requires full-time attendance from a qualified UXO Surveyor at every trench location; the Surveyor scanning each layer of excavation in 1m depths.
 The Solomon Islands Explosive Ordinance Department then removes any UXOs identified.
 This has affected the pace of excavation but is the safest way for work to continue.

 Stages 6, 5, and 2 were completed at the end of 2024, and the team is on target to complete Stages 1, 3 and 4 in early 2025.

-The next stage of the UWSSS Project includes building a new wastewater screening plant and pump station, an outfall, and installing connections from private properties to this trunk sewer.
+The next stage of the Project includes building a new wastewater screening plant and pump station, an outfall, and installing connections from private properties to this trunk sewer.

 Project Gallery